 In the late summer of 2018, I created a Facebook blog page on a whim and began writing articles which cast a sober yet satirical glance on contemporary spirituality and the culture that is woven around it.
-The page was called Advaitaholics Anonymous and within a very short time it won a strong support among many seasoned seekers; individuals who had followed various ‘spiritual’ teachers, read all the literature, practised various meditative techniques yet were left with the vacant feeling that in the end it had all been a form of escape.
+The page was called Advaitaholics Anonymous and within a very short time it won a strong support among many seasoned seekers; individuals who had followed various ‘spiritual’ teachers, read all the literature, practiced various meditative techniques yet were left with the vacant feeling that in the end it had all been a form of escape.

 Advaitaholics Anonymous was also published in book form by New Sarum Press in 2020.
 The second volume is set to be published in the Fall of 2021.

 ‘Advaitaholic’ is a term that I coined in reference to the phenomenon of spiritual addiction; an addiction that plagues so many seekers who claim to be in search of a higher truth, transcendence, awakening, enlightenment, liberation or whatever other form that holy grail may take.
 And although the term appears to single out Advaita as its focus, it is much broader than that.
 It encompasses all forms of spiritual belief systems and doctrine.